OutSystems/docs-howtos/src/development/build-multi-tenant-app/build-multi-tenant-app.md

 As discussed before, end-users belong to a single tenant.
 Therefore, the login process of the application needs to be able to uniquely match a username to a tenant.

-If you are using the default Users application to perform user management and provide a centralized login process for your applications, end-users are automatically bound to their tenant during the login process.
-You just need to ensure the uniqueness of usernames across tenants.
+If you're using the default Users application to perform user management and provide a centralized login process for your applications, end-users are automatically bound to their tenant during the login process.
+Ensure the uniqueness of usernames across tenants.
 This can be achieved by using **username@company** as the username.

 ### Custom User Providers